I wanted to repost this popular post from last strawberry season! Hope everyone can get a few to enjoy this year!

 Strawberries have arrived here in Virginia this week.
 The strawberry season with berries being brought in from North Caroline seems to be about a month sooner than in NW PA!

-Believe it or not there are over 103 different types of strawberries.
-Of course the region where you live will have the best varieties for your climate and growing conditions.
+Believe it or not, there are over 103 different types of strawberries.
+Of course, the region where you live will have the best varieties for your climate and growing conditions.
 Most strawberry farms offer several varieties to stretch strawberry season as long as possible.
 You can purchase strawberries by the quart and some growers even sell by the pound.

 Once you pick or buy all the strawberries you need the fun part starts when you get home.
-I have listed below some of the best ways to preserve your berries along with a couple recipes to bake with this fresh fruit.
+I have listed below some of the best ways to preserve your berries along with a couple of recipes to bake with this fresh fruit.

 How to Freeze Strawberries

 I think freezing berries whole is the quickest way to get those fresh strawberries into your freezer!

 3) Lay them on a rimmed baking sheet such as a jelly roll pan or cookie sheet.
 Place in the freezer until frozen (8 hours or more).